-In December 2012, the Company filed provisional patents on two of its bioactive materials and is conducting further growing trials during 2013 to gather supplemental data for final patent submissions.
+In December 2012, the Company filed provisional patents on two of its bioactive materials and conducted further growing trials during 2013 to gather supplemental data for final patent submissions.
+In order to improve the strength of these patents, the company chose to withdraw and refile provisional patents for these technologies in early 2014.
 In September 2013, the Company filed a provisional patent on a third class of bioactive materials.